approov/quickstart-android-kotlin-retrofit/REFERENCE.md

 # Reference
 This provides a reference for all of the static methods defined on `ApproovService`.
-These are available if you make it available with:
+These are available if you import:

 ```kotlin
 import io.approov.service.retrofit.ApproovService